New Zealand Holiday - Kaikoura, Picton and the Havelock Mail Boat - 4th April to 10th April

 Heading South - destination Kaikoura

-After a night stop in Kaikoura we opted to head to Hanmer Springs rather than Arthurs Pass.
+After a further night stop in Kaikoura we opted to head to Hanmer Springs rather than Arthurs Pass.
 Seriously bad weather was forecast for the West Coast and that could have impacted our trip.
-It was probably a good decision as there were reports of severe flooding and road damage.
+Bit of a shame but it was probably a good decision as there were reports later of severe flooding and road damage.
+We wouldn't have seen much anyway.

 Comments